crysta-lynn/Algorithms-Assignment-2/README.md

 If a first cut at i is necessary to solve the problem optimally, the remainder, n-i, must also be solved optimally.

 The optimal revenue for a rod of length n depends on the optimal revenue of the recursive sub-problem, so the problem obeys the optimal substructure property, even when each cut has a cost.

+## BST
+The solution for problem 4 and 5 can be found in the file "BST.cpp".

+I decided to combine them into one file.
+The insert and delete functions can be used from the same menu as the traversal and search functions.